TraverseData/traverse-retargeting-advertiser-documentation/README.md

 ### Conversion

-Users who convert will automatically be excluded from the campaign.

 To report a conversion, pass the `conversion` method an object with the following properties:

 | Property | Description | Required |